-Hot Tips: Though prices may rise during season, even the nicest lodgings are available for less than $150 per night.
+Though prices may rise during season, you can find some lodging for less than $150 per night.

 World-class restaurants in the main downtown district, most located on or around Fifth Avenue, can satisfy even the pickiest metropolitan visitor.
 Fare ranges from chops and steaks to local seafood served with American, Southern and Caribbean influences at places like Bay House Restaurant and Kelly's Fish House, two of the most respected entities in the region.
 The views at many of the dining venues in Naples are also preeminent, overlooking nature preserves and the bay.
 In short, you can have it all.

 Chain restaurants; there's no need to resort to them.